datarobot/datarobot-user-models/custom_model_runner/README.md

     ...
 ```

-During testing and debug in a local development environment, the user can write down the runtime
+During testing and debug in a local development environment, the user can write the runtime
 parameters into a file and provide it as an input to the `drum` utility.

 Here is an example of such a file, whose name can be anything: